 Before we thought about how to design the DRAGONfly12 series of our C32 modules, we had to find out why anyone would want to use a C32 module in the first place.
 Obviously, the reasons are its low cost and compact size.

 There are many HCS12 families available now, but the C32 family is the most affordable.
 We do not encourage students to learn the HCS12 with the C32 family because it imposes some unnecessary restrictions on beginners who already have many new things to learn.
-Our C32 modules are best used in low cost OEM products or as robot controllers.
+Our C32 modules are the best if it's used in low cost OEM products or as robot controllers.

-There are already two C32 modules
+There are already two C32 DIP modules

-available on the marketplace now.
+available on the marketplace.
 One

 challenge is to make a high quality product at a lower cost and offer a greater